Davidrami12/Davidrami12/README.md

 Hi there 👋 my name is David and I'm from Spain <br/>
 Currently working as a QA Tester at Indra SA <br/>
-I'm learning JS Framewoks such as React and Node, you can check my repositories :) <br/>
+I'm learning JS Framewoks such as React, Vue and Angular, you can check my repositories :) <br/>

 <hr/>